Guide to the Knut Bergsland Special Collection

 Another significant source of reference materials within Bergsland’s Aleut series is the large number of materials on Aleut collected from various repositories in Russia and America by Krauss and sent to Bergsland.
 As such, many of these materials are found in more complete form within the Aleut Collection of the Alaska Native Language Center Archive.
 Both Collections also contain the correspondence between Krauss and Bergsland concerning these materials.

 Perhaps most significantly, the Aleut series contains Bergsland’s field notes, research materials, drafts, and publications related to his work on the Aleut Dictionary, the Aleut Grammar, the Aleut Personal Names, the Aleut Tales and Narratives, as well as his collaborative work with members of the Aleut community to produce educational materials.
 Most of these subject areas involve materials worked on and reworked over a period of decades for multiple projects.
-For example, analyses of field notes dating from the 1950s which may originally have been used for morphological analysis may also show notations from the 1960s and 1970s for Bergsland’s comparative work.
+For example, analysis of field notes dating from the 1950s which may originally have been used for morphological analysis may also show notations from the 1960s and 1970s for Bergsland’s comparative work.

 Many of the field notes are related to corresponding field recordings, which are held in the Alaska Native Language Center Audio Collection.
 These notes include notebooks from language elicitations sessions, as well as post-session work involving transcription and translation.
 Many of the transcriptions and translations from the 1970s were provided by Moses Dirks.
 These transcriptions include a large number of both traditional and ethnographic texts; although some have served as the basis of publications, most are unpublished.